neilg63/simple-string-patterns/README.md

 - Methods containing *segment(s)* ignore leading, trailing, repeated consecutive separators and thus exclude empty elements
 - In tuples returned from *segment(s)* and *part(s)* methods, *head* means the segment before the first split and tail the remainder, while *start* means the whole string before the last split and *end* only the last part of the last matched separator.

-Version 0.2.0 introduced additional methods to capture and count matched strings with offsets and version 0.2.5 added methods to match, replace, capture and count words without intrusive word boundary anchors.

 ##### Simple case-insensitive match
 ```rust
 let str_1 = "Dog food";